rsoury/wp-imgix/README.md

 ### Filters

 The following filters allow you to modify the output and behaviour of the plugin.
+The filters below can be added to your theme's `functions.php` to modify the behavior of your imgix URLs.

 #### `imgix_disable_in_admin`

 Defaults to `true`.
-You can override this by adding the following code to a plugin or your theme's `functions.php`:

 ```php
 add_filter( 'imgix_disable_in_admin', '__return_false' );